 You’ll want to pass on candidates who exhibit the following five red flags during an interview:

 Demonstrates No Evidence That They Researched Your Company

+They know that their familiarity with your products, challenges, and needs will give them an edge on other applicants.
 Their resume and cover letter customization and company knowledge displayed at the interview, demonstrate their interest—and give you a key look at their abilities and work habits.

 Treats Employees Who Have Higher Level Jobs Differently

 Cannot Provide Details, Examples, or Proof About Resume or Cover Letter Claims

 Arrives Late for the Interview